ThatLukinhasGuy/Solito-Network-V2/README.md

 [![Watch the video](https://img.youtube.com/vi/cgA_d3DrzSk/hqdefault.jpg)](https://youtu.be/cgA_d3DrzSk)

-Why a rewrite?
+Why a overhaul?
 Because the old network was build from 1.12.2 which had a lot of issues and management complications.
+And for it too be open-source so everyone can help.

 <p align="right">(<a href="#top">back to top</a>)</p>